After an action-packed cricket season, there is an opportunity to pause, take a breath, reflect and plan.

 Here’s some ideas to think about implementing and making a difference to your club bank account…

-How often does your cricket club review its energy usage and consider switching supplier?
+How often does your cricket club review its energy usage?

 After all, how many race nights or barbeques would you need to organise to make that kind of money?